uga-libraries/aspace_scripts/README.md

 ## api_test_project_template.py
 This script is a template for making scripts working with the ArchivesSpace API, particularly working with the ArchivesSnake library: https://github.com/archivesspace-labs/ArchivesSnake

+## as_functions.py
+A test script with different functions testing how to start up a series of background import jobs and monitor their progress

 ## ASpace_Data_Audit.py
 A series of SQL queries, API calls, and exports to generate a spreadsheet for data cleanup.

-## as_functions.py
-A test script with different functions testing how to start up a series of background import jobs and monitor their progress

 ## aspace_migration.py
 This script runs a gamut of different cleanup functions against ArchivesSpace after UGA's migration from Archivists' Toolkit

 ## check_aspace_aos.py
 This script checks all archival objects in ArchivesSpace and checks to see what objects are listed as collections, as well as updating ms3789 to change its objects from 'collection' to 'file'

+## check_child_counts.py
+This script checks how many children a parent object has in ArchivesSpace and if the number of children is equal to or greater than 1000, logs them in a .csv file

 ## check_enumerations.py
 This script checks a standard list of controlled vocabularly lists and updates ArchivesSpace by deleting or merging values